Plot amino acid properties of a protein sequence

 Hydropathy Window Size

-This sets the window size for averaging (smoothing) the hydropathy plots.
-By default a window size of 9 is used, please use an integer between 1 and 200.
+Window size for averaging (smoothing) the hydropathy plot.
+Use an integer between 1 and 200.

 Step 3 - Submission